 The AV1 compression technology for image results in the AVIF format.

-Good for Streaming: AV1 offers significantly better compression than H.264.
-With up to 50% more efficiency, AV1 can reduce buffering time for a better user experience, and deliver the same quality video with half the bandwidth.
+With up to 50% more efficiency and support for high-resolution content, AV1 can reduce buffering time for a better user experience, and deliver the same quality video with half the bandwidth.
 The previous standard for lives treaming, H.264, usually maxed out with 1080p at 60 fps at the commonly used bitrates of 6-8 Mbps and often produced blocky, grainy images for 4K and higher resolutions.

 The three major hardware manufacturers readily support AV1 decoding.
 Intel Arc handles AV1 video decoding with ease; both 4K and 8K playback are quite smooth.
 NVIDIA RTX 4090/4080 is equipped with dual encoders, and performance is decent.
 For the AMD RX 6000 Series, the performance is subpar, possibly due to outdated architecture.